 Yes, as safe as technologically possible.
-We use 256 – bit encypted software to ensue you data is only accessed by the agents that posted your bail bond.
+We use 256 – bit encypted software to ensure your data is only accessed by the agents that posted your bail bond.

-IS IT POSSIBLE FOR ME TO COMPLETE EVERYTHING OVER THE PHOINE?
+IS IT POSSIBLE FOR ME TO COMPLETE EVERYTHING OVER THE PHONE?

 YES.
-MOST BAIL BONDS CAN BE PROCEEDED OVER THE TELEPHONE
+MOST BAIL BONDS CAN PROCEED OVER THE TELEPHONE

 DO YOU SELL MY INFORMATION OR PROVIDE TO LAW ENFORCEMENT?

 Absolutely not!
-Your’e information is protected by from all parties.
+Your information is protected by all parties.

 HOW LONG DO I HAVE TO WAIT FOR MY COLLATERAL BACK?